Pedro Martinez (school administrator): CEO of Chicago Public Schools

-On September 15, 2021, Chicago mayor Lori Lightfoot announced that Martinez would be appointed as the CEO (superintendent) of Chicago Public Schools.
-Martinez declared that he would plan to take office in the final week of September.
+On September 15, 2021, Chicago mayor Lori Lightfoot announced that she would nominate Martinez for appointment as the CEO (superintendent) of Chicago Public Schools.
+Martinez declared that he expected to take office in the final week of September.
 On September 22, the Chicago Board of Education unanimously voted to approve his appointment as CEO, to take office on September 29.
 As scheduled, Martinez took office on September 29, 2021.
-He is the first hispanic individual to serve as CEO of the district on a permanent basis.
+He is the first Hispanic individual to serve as CEO of the district on a permanent basis.
 The district is the third-largest school district in the United States.